lestece/myKTCN/README.md

 This program has been deployed to [Heroku](https://www.heroku.com/) following these steps:

 1) __CREATE THE HEROKU APP__
-- Log in to your personal account and, after clicking on the __New__ button in the top-right corner of the page, select the __Create new app__ option from the dropdown menu.
+- Log in to your Heroku account and, after clicking on the __New__ button in the top-right corner of the page, select the __Create new app__ option from the dropdown menu.
 - Insert an __app name__ and choose a __region__ (Europe or United States) and click on the __Create app__ button.
 - From the __Settings__, click __"Reveal Config Vars"__
 - Add a Config Var called __DATABASE_URL__ and give it the value of the ElephantSQL __database URL__ created.